BND Hamburger Icon

 Open row

-Summer Fridays are a type of flexible scheduling that allows employees to either leave the office early or take the day off at the end of the week.
-As the name suggests, these reduced hours occur during the summer months and apply to Fridays only.
+Summer Fridays are a type of flexible scheduling that allows employees to leave the office early or take the day off at the end of the week.
+As the name suggests, this flexible workplace option occurs during the summer and applies only to Fridays.

 Did You Know?Did you know